diefenbach/django-lfs/docs/user/management/catalog/products.rst

     Tax``, which means the product price in the database excludes tax.

 For Sale
-    If the checkbox is activated the entered for sale price is active.
+    If the check box is activated the entered for sale price is active.
 On all views the standard price is displayed stroked and the for sale price is displayed emphasized.